exoscale/reporter/README.md

 [spootnik/reporter "0.1.13"]
 ```

+### Changelog

+#### 0.1.13

+- Make uncaught exception handler optional.
+- Start a registry, even with no reporters configured.

 ### Configuring

 Reporter exposes a schema if you wish to validate config, simply pull-in [schema.core](https://github.com/plumatic/schema) and either use `spootnik.reporter/config-schema`